 Fish can’t see long distances, but they can move the eye’s lens by using particular muscles if it needs to see something close.
 This allows them to see in focus close up.

 Like many other animals, the retina is full of cells called cones.
 The cones are used to see bright lights and colors.
 Due to cones’ presence in the retina, fish are believed to be able to see in color.

 However, this is not true for all fish, as deep-sea or nocturnal fish do not need to see in color.
 This is especially true for fish sticking to the ocean’s bottom.

 Fish can also see in different directions using each eye.
 A trout can catch an insect while on the surface while looking out for predators with the other vision.

 Have you ever wondered how fish live in freezing winter waters?
 Please find out more in this article I wrote.

 Smell and Taste

 Although we think of the sea as quiet, it rarely is.
 Although we do not hear fish, they do use sound.
 Some grind their teeth to communicate or blow bubbles from their bladder.
 Some even make grunting or groaning noises using their swim bladders.
-These sounds are amplified using special muscles.
+These sounds are amplified using specific muscles.

-Carp can amplify their hearing by using a bony connection between their inner ear and their swim bladders.
+Carp can amplify their hearing by using a bony connection between their inner ear and swim bladders.
 This helps them to hear better.
 As there can be hundreds or thousands of fish, they are surrounded by sound as they move.
 This is caused by the movement of the fish, moving their muscles and fins.